 A beautiful book cover is your most important marketing tool.
 I have designed dozens of book covers like these, over the past twenty years.
 I know what works and I will make sure your cover shines.

 The importance of having your book professionally edited cannot be overemphasized.
 All too often I have seen the lack of it sabotage what should have been a successful book.
 I don’t want that to happen to your book, so I work with some of the best editors in the industry and I can match you with the most appropriate editor for your book.
-If you have already had your book edited, we can let you know whether the editing is of high-enough quality for your book to be successful and, if not, what your options are for getting it there.
+If you have already had your book edited, I and my editors can assess your manuscript and let you know whether the editing is of high-enough quality for your book to be successful and, if not, what your options are for getting it there.

 Book pages design

 I will work with you to decide the best way to get your book printed.
-Print-on-demand is certainly a good option, but Amazon is not the only possibility.
-Short-run digital printers can also sometimes be a better choice.
-Depending on the book and your plans for it, a longer print run at an offset house may in fact be the most cost-effective way to go.
+Print-on-demand is certainly a good option, but Amazon is not the only (or necessarily the best) print-on-demand outlet.
+Short-run digital printers can also sometimes be a good choice.
+Depending on the book and your plans for it, a longer print run at an offset press may in fact be the most cost-effective way to go.
 In some cases, a combination of more than one of these methods will best fill an author’s needs.
 I have worked with all kinds of printing companies and can help you choose the best way (or ways) to go.
 I will also make sure that your book files are prepared to the correct specifications for your chosen supplier, whether print-on-demand or a conventional printer—or both.
 I can also upload the files and work with the printer throughout the process, including checking proofs for any potential issues.
+If you choose, I can also take on production management and deal directly with the printer for you.

-I will prepare your books files for the printer.
-It is especially important that the cover files, including the back cover, barcode, spine, and bleeds print correctly and are to industry standards.
+I will prepare your book’s files for the printer.
+It is especially important that the cover files—including the back cover, barcode, spine, and bleeds—are to industry standards, so that they print correctly.

 Getting your book up on Amazon is not enough to sell books.
 Most authors also want their books in bookstores, yet they may not realize that most bookstores will not order books from Amazon and may not accept what they perceive as a self-published book at all.
 Even if an author is able to talk a bookstore into carrying their book, it often languishes on the shelves—only to be returned, worn and dog-eared, a few months later.
 Manifest Identity can get your book on Amazon and into the bookstores and give you realistic advice on how to get it noticed.